19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 [53

-### Obstructing authorised officers
+### Obstructing authorised officers, Suspicious Transaction Reporting Officers and immigration officers

 57\.
-Any person who obstructs or hinders any authorised officeracting in the discharge of his duty under this Act or any regulations made thereunder shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 6 months or to both.
+Any person who obstructs or hinders any authorised officer, Suspicious Transaction Reporting Officer or immigration officer within the meaning of section 48B acting in the discharge of his duty under this Act or any regulations made thereunder shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 6 months or to both.

 [54

+[44/2007 wef 01/11/2007]

 ### Sanction of Public Prosecutor